PedroPLCode/ZeroKey-brute-force-tool/README.md

 <wordlist> — Path to a password wordlist file

 Optional arguments
---protocol — Protocol to use: ssh, ftp, mysql, postgres, or auto (default: auto) --port — Port number of the service (defaults based on protocol if not specified) --output — Path to save JSON results (default: results/results.json)
+--protocol — Protocol to use: ssh, ftp, telnet, mysql, postgres, or auto (default: auto) --port — Port number of the service (defaults based on protocol if not specified) --output — Path to save JSON results (default: results/results.json)